 You choose your own pathways through years two and three, with a variety of strands that link modules, including text-based or non text-based performance, traditional or contemporary practices, theoretical or practical understanding, historical or emerging practices, and different spaces, places and cultures.

-In year one, modules provide wide-ranging practical and theoretical introductions to the study of drama and performance.
-Modules explore key performance-based practices and initiate degree-level study of dramatic genres from a variety of times and cultures.
-Single Honours students are introduced to a range of twentieth and twenty-first century avant-garde and experimental performance as well as performer-training, alongside a study of key ideas and ways of thinking about and making drama and performance.
+Year one is a wide-ranging practical and theoretical introduction to drama and performance.
+Modules explore key performance-based practices and dramatic genres from a variety of times and cultures.
+Single Honours students are introduced to a range of 20th and 21st-century avant-garde and experimental performance as well as performer-training, alongside a study of key ideas and ways of thinking about and making drama and performance.

-Year three offers you increased independence in their studies and the opportunity to focus more closely upon your interests: the Drama Research Project (core for single honours students) is an extended independent study; Engaging with Creative Industries enables students to develop professional skills alongside a study into a particular working environment; the Drama Performance Project (single honours only) invites a group of students to form an ensemble and to engage in all aspects of staging a public production; Narrative in Performance asks students to consider ways in which stories are told in performance; Popular and Political Theatre invites students to study both text-based and non text-based popular performances that invite audiences into political discourse; Writing for Performance engages students in a variety of approaches to writing for and about the theatre; Key Practitioners and Dramatists engages students in an exploration of leading figures in theatre and drama linked to contemporary programming; Live Art asks students to consider performance that breaks preconceived rules and pushes at the boundaries of performance practices; and Independent Performance Practice invites students to engage in making their own work informed by contemporary thinking and emerging professional practices.
+Year three offers you increased independence in your studies and the opportunity to focus more closely on your own interests.
+The Drama Research Project (core for Single Honours students) is an extended independent study; Engaging with Creative Industries enables you to develop professional skills alongside a study into a particular working environment; the Drama Performance Project (Single Honours only) invites a group of students to form an ensemble and to engage in all aspects of staging a public production; Narrative in Performance asks you to consider ways in which stories are told in performance; in Popular and Political Theatre you study both text-based and non-text-based popular performances that invite audiences into political discourse; Writing for Performance engages you in a variety of approaches to writing for and about the theatre; Key Practitioners and Dramatists engages you in an exploration of leading figures in theatre and drama linked to contemporary programming; Live Art asks you to consider performance that breaks preconceived rules and pushes at the boundaries of performance practices; and Independent Performance Practice invites you to engage in making your own work informed by contemporary thinking and emerging professional practices.